Recipe by Chef John

 EXCELLENT!
 One of the things that I did different: After I removed all of the skin and the meat after the roasting time of the chicken - I roasted the bones and the veggies from the pot (I added more onions, carrot and celery) on an oiled baking sheet and baked them at 400°F for ~ 30 minutes so to extract a richer flavor from the bones and the veggies.
 I followed the remainder of the recipe except I substituted a large dried bay leaf in place of the thyme, added some fresh celery leafs from a celery bunch and black peppercorns after all of the foam and fat had been skimmed off.
 I never omit bay leafs, celery leafs or peppercorns when I make a broth/stock.
 I was leery of using ketchup in a broth but I used the Hunts® brand of ketchup because it doesn’t have any high fructose corn syrup in it.
 Note: I wash off the dirt but I never pare carrots nor peel the outside skin off of onions for making broth/stock because I strive for all of the natural flavor and color that I can get into a broth/stock.
 After all, the broth is strained well and the bones seasonings and veggies are discarded at the end.
 The end result was perfect for my tastes and the ketchup added a surprisingly nice touch of flavor to the broth.

-I must have done something really wrong.
-Made it exactly as directed and simmered for the full 12 hours.
 All I could taste was onion.
 Added some salt which just made the onion more pronounced.
 Added some chicken base which didn't do much.
-So a wasted effort.
-Waste of ingredients, time and electricity.
-Ended up down the drain.

 I like this Stock recipe a lot - I do however like to roast the chicken pieces before simmering.
 The long slow simmer is essential to a really good Stock.
 This can be done in the crock pot or stove top.
 This makes canned stock pale in comparision.
 Enjoy.